maciejzj/it-jobs-meta/README.md

 you should be able to call it with `it-jobs-meta` (if it doesn't work double check pip installation path and `PATH` environmental variable).

-The application can also be used without installation, in an development setup.
+The application can also be used without installation, in a development setup.
 Refer to further sections of this file for advice on that.

 ## Usage